-Risk - free interest rate 1.24 %
+Risk - free interest rate 1.24%

 Expected term (in years) 4.86

-Expected dividend yield 0 %
+Expected dividend yield 0%

-Expected volatility 40.0 %
+Expected volatility 40.0%

 The Company estimates the volatility of its warrants based on implied volatility from the Company's traded warrants and from historical volatility of select peer company's common stock that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
+The risk-free interest rate is based on the U.S. The averants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.